-International sales represented approximately 90%, 88% and 88% of net sales in 2011, 2010 and 2009, respectively.
-We make foreign sales through our wholly-owned subsidiaries in Germany and China, as well as through independent distributors and sales representatives located in 44 other countries.
-Our independent foreign distributors purchase Data I/O products in U.S. Dollars for resale and we recognize the sale at the time of shipment to the distributor.
+International sales represented approximately 88%, 83%, and 90% of net sales in 2013, 2012 and 2011, respectively.
+We make foreign sales through our wholly-owned subsidiaries in Germany and China, as well as through independent distributors and sales representatives located in 46 other countries.
+Our independent foreign distributors purchase our products in U.S. Dollars for resale and we recognize the sale at the time of shipment to the distributor.
 As with U.S. sales representatives, sales made by international sales representatives are on an agency basis, with shipments made directly to the customer by us.

-Net foreign sales for 2011, 2010 and 2009 were \$23,942,000, \$23,251,000 and \$16,281,000, respectively.
-We determine total foreign sales by the international geographic area into which the products are sold and delivered, and include not only sales by foreign subsidiaries but also export sales from the U.S. to our foreign distributors and to our representatives' customers.
-Foreign sales do not include transfers between Data I/O and our foreign subsidiaries.
+Net international sales for 2013, 2012 and 2011 were \$16,386,000, \$14,250,000 and \$23,942,000, respectively.
+We determine total international sales by the international geographic area into which the products are sold and delivered, and include not only sales by foreign subsidiaries but also export sales from the U.S. to our foreign distributors and to our representatives' customers.
+International sales do not include transfers between Data I/O and our foreign subsidiaries.
 Export sales are subject to U.S. Department of Commerce regulations.
 We have not, however, experienced difficulties to date as a result of these requirements.
+We have not made sales to Iran or any Iranian governmental entities.

-Fluctuating exchange rates and other factors beyond our control, such as international monetary stability, tariff and trade policies and U.S. and foreign tax and economic policies, affect the level and profitability of foreign sales.
-We cannot predict the effect of such factors on our business, but we try to consider and respond to changes in these factors, particularly as the majority of our costs are U.S.-based while the vast majority of our sales are international.
+Fluctuating exchange rates and other factors beyond our control, such as international monetary stability, tariff and trade policies and U.S. and foreign tax and economic policies, affect the level and profitability of international sales.
+We cannot predict the effect of such factors on our business, but we try to consider and respond to changes in these factors, particularly as the majority of our costs are U.S. based while the vast majority of our sales are international.